-National Academy of Osteopathy (Canada) is the largest provider of osteopathic education in the world, with alumni in 70 countries.
-It is the first and only osteopathy college to receive recognition award for teaching excellence from Ontario Minister of Training, Colleges and Universities.
-NAO is affiliated with the Osteopathy Chronic Pain Clinics of Canada which has 184 clinics in 14 countries as well as the National University of Medical Sciences in US and Spain.
+National Academy of Osteopathy (Canada) is the largest provider of osteopathic education in the world, with alumni in 72 countries.
+It is the only osteopathy college to receive recognition award for teaching excellence from Ontario Minister of Training, Colleges and Universities.
+NAO is affiliated with Osteopathy Chronic Pain Clinics of Canada which has over 341 clinics in 32 countries.

 Contact National Academy of Osteopathy graduate, kinesiologist & manual osteopath Angela Waller, DOMP at:

 4916 49th Street

 NAO is the largest provider of osteopathic education in the world, with alumni in 68 countries.
 Our alumni work in all Canadian provinces.
 To receive information on how to become a manual osteopath please send us an email to request NAO information package at email@example.com.
 Thank you.

 Thank you again, for everything.
 Your lectures and instructions have been motivating and inspirational.
 The great atmosphere on campus carried and encouraged me.
 Everyone is always friendly and humorous, helpful, understanding and kind.